doe300/VC4CL/Readme.md

 ## Khronos ICD Loader
 The Khronos ICD Loaders allows multiple OpenCL implementation to be used in parallel (e.g. VC4CL and [pocl](https://github.com/pocl/pocl)), but requires a bit of manual configuration:
 Create a file `/etc/OpenCL/vendors/VC4CL.icd` with a single line containing the absolute path to the VC4CL library.

+The program clinfo can be used to test, whether the ICD loader finds the VC4CL implementation. **Note**: the program version in the official Raspbian repository is too old and has a bug (see [fix](https://github.com/Oblomov/clinfo/commit/4728656fcb1ff5d506b8ef2103af83ce11ceae36)), so it must be compiled from the [github](https://github.com/Oblomov/clinfo) repository.

+## Security Considerations
+Because of the DMA-interface which has no MMU between the GPU and the RAM, code executed on the GPU can **access any part of the main memory**!
+This means, an OpenCL kernel could be used to read sensitive data or write into kernel memory!

+**Therefore, any program using the VC4CL implementation must be run as root!**